ed22699/Obsidian/Books/Life cycle of a project.md

 ## Automatic Signing
 - a way to obtain and manage certificates and profiles in connection with a project.
 For new projects this is the default
 ## Manual Signing
+## Managing Development Certificates and Devices
+- if you have automatic signing this will be chill and will work itself out
+## Profiling